shftan/shftan.github.io/index.md

 - 12/25: Gave an invited talk at the [Evaluating Evaluations Workshop](https://evalevalai.com/events/workshop-2025/), a NeurIPS 2025 satellite event.
 - 8/25: Co-organizing 3rd edition of [Regulatable ML](https://regulatableml.github.io/) workshop at NeurIPS 2025.
 Submit your paper!
 - 5/25: Gave a guest lecture to UC Berkeley's Esade Business and Law exchange students about AI safety.
-- 9/24: Gave a guest lecture for the University of Southern California's ENG 499 "Ethics in Engineering Design of AI Systems" class.
 - 8/24: Representing Salesforce on a US AI Safety Institute task force.
-- 8/24: Co-organizing 2nd edition of [Regulatable ML](https://regulatableml.github.io/) workshop at NeurIPS 2024.
-Submit your paper!
 - 5/24: Did a fireside chat in the University of Colorado Denver's PUAD 6600 "AI for Public Sector Innovation" class.
 - 9/23: Was a panelist at Columbia Business School's Challenges in Operationalizing Responsible AI workshop.
 - 1/23: I will be the Tutorial Chair for [FAccT 2023](https://facctconference.org/2023/index.html).